-The Spearhead Ryuki is a sinking minnow lure made by Duo International in Japan.
-It comes in a variety of colors and several sizes.
+The Spearhead Ryuki is a minnow lure made by Duo International in Japan.
+It comes in a variety of colors, several sizes and different versions.
 This lure can be incredibly effective in a number of situations.
 It appeals to a number of fish species and has caught fish all around the world.

 The Spearhead Ryuki is also designed in a way that makes the lure quite streamlined in both the air and the water.
 Even the smallest version of the lure which is just under 1 1/2″ (38 mm) in length can be cast with great distance and accuracy.
 In the water the lure has a thumping wobble action that a lot of fish simply can’t resist.

 The Spearhead Ryuki comes in several sizes.
 The naming conventions used with the lures make the length easy to discern.
 For example, the Spearhead Ryuki 38s is 38 millimeters and sinks.
 The Spearhead Ryuki 50f is 50 millimeters, or 5 centimeters (2 in), and floats.
 And so on.
 The MDF model floats but dives deep.

 Spearhead Ryuki lures are available from 38s up to 110s (4.33″).
 The shorter versions are more compact while the longer lures have a rounder shape that almost resembles a floating Rapala.
 All the lures come with appropriately sized black treble hooks.

 The variety of colors is even larger.
 A number of subdued natural colors are available.
 There are also bright colors and special editions.
 The bright Pink Yamame color is very effective for rainbow trout and brown trout across the United States.
 I’ve caught trout from Kentucky to Pennsylvania on this color in the 45s and 50s sizes.